nandhakumar2611/mindx-inventory-docs/docs/settings/warehouse.md

 - Go to **Settings** > **Warehouses**.
 - Select the warehouse by clicking the checkbox and then click the **Delete** button at the top.

-- Confirm the action in the pop-up that appears.
-  Note: You cannot delete a warehouse with associated transactions.
+> Note: You cannot delete a warehouse with associated transactions.
 Instead, mark it as inactive to keep your records intact.